What is Irony and How do You Use it?

 To emphasize themes

 Steering readers to an unexpected destination within a story can emphasize a novel’s theme or moral lesson.
 For this reason, situational irony is often deployed in fables or morality-focused stories, such as The Tortoise and the Hare.
 The unexpected outcome teaches us that “slow and steady wins the race.”

 Situational Irony Example: Harry Potter and the Deathly Hallows

 Throughout the seventh book of the Harry Potter series, readers follow Harry on his quest to find and destroy Voldemort’s six Horcruxes.
 At the end of the novel, we find out that there is a seventh Horcrux: Harry.
 This unexpected twist also comes with the ironic realization that in order for Voldemort to die, Harry must sacrifice himself.
 So he willingly goes to meet Voldemort — and his own death.
 When Voldemort uses the killing curse on Harry, it has the opposite of his desired effect.
 Harry lives but the Horcrux dies, bringing Voldemort that much closer to his greatest fear: mortality.

 By revealing the truth about the Horcruxes to both readers and Harry at the end of the series, we also have a greater understanding of one of the novel’s prevalent themes: immortality does not bring true power; love does.

 It is when the intended meaning of a statement is the opposite of what is said.
 Sound similar to sarcasm?
 Well, some will tell you that the two are not the same: sarcasm is almost always used with the intent to denigrate someone or something.
-However, others argue that sarcasm is simply one type of verbal irony, along with “overstatement” and “understatement.”
+However, others argue that sarcasm is simply one type, along with “overstatement” and “understatement.”
 The argument in defense of the latter is that sarcastic remarks are not always ironic, and verbally ironic statements do not always intend to offend.
 In light of this, the terms are not interchangeable; however, there is considerable overlap.

 To provide insight into a character